On $p$-adic integral moduli schemes and local models for PEL type D: Introduction

 In the ramified unitary case this moduli-description problem is by now well understood in several important situations.
 As a first step, Pappas \cite{P} imposed the wedge condition on the naive moduli functor and in the self-dual maximal parahoric case for signature $(n-1,1)$, this condition already cuts out the local model.
 For general parahoric level the wedge condition is not sufficient, and Pappas--Rapoport \cite{PR} introduced the spin condition; subsequent refinements led to the strengthened spin condition defined by Smithling \cite{Sm3}.
 For signature $(n-1,1)$, Luo \cite{Luo} proved that the strengthened spin condition cuts out the canonical local model for arbitrary parahoric level.

-For orthogonal groups the analogous moduli-description problem is more subtle.
-In even orthogonal type, Pappas--Rapoport \cite{PR} introduced the \emph{spin} local model, obtained from the naive model by imposing a spin condition, and conjectured that it is flat for arbitrary parahoric level \cite[Conjecture~8.1]{PR}.
-In the split case, the first author \cite{Yang25,yang25TopFlat} proved that the spin local model is flat with reduced special fiber for arbitrary parahoric level under additional assumptions (see \cite[Theorem~1.5]{Yang25}), thereby giving a partial confirmation of \cite[Conjecture~8.1]{PR} in the split case.
+For even orthogonal (type D) cases, the analogous moduli-description problem is more subtle.
+Pappas--Rapoport \cite{PR} introduced the \emph{spin} local model, obtained from the naive model by imposing a spin condition, and conjectured that it is flat for arbitrary parahoric level \cite[Conjecture~8.1]{PR}.
+In the split case, the first author \cite{Yang25,yang25TopFlat} proved the corresponding flatness result for the spin local model for arbitrary parahoric level.